Fake news: Australia

 The Australian Parliament initiated investigation into "fake news" regarding issues surrounding fake news that occurred during the 2016 United States election.
 The inquiry looked at several major areas in Australia to find audiences most vulnerable to fake news, by considering the impact on traditional journalism, and by evaluating the liability of online advertisers and by regulating the spreading the hoaxes.
 This act of parliament is meant to combat the threat of social media spreading fake news.

 The Australian Code of Practice on Disinformation and Misinformation commenced on 22 February 2021, around 12 months after the Australian Government asked digital platforms to develop a voluntary code to address disinformation and misinformation and assist users of their services to more easily identify the reliability, trustworthiness and source of news content.
 The request is part of a broader Australian Government strategy to reform the technology and information dissemination landscape.
 The Australian Communications and Media Authority (ACMA) oversaw the development of the code.
 In its 2021 report to government on the code, ACMA recommended that the government introduce legislation to grant ACMA powers to enforce the code, to request transparency reports and other information from digital platforms about their misinformation measures and to conduct investigations.
 Responding to the report, the Coalition government indicated in March 2022 that it would proceed with legislation.
 Following the 2022 federal election, the new Labor government continued the legislative program and in June 2023 a draft bill was released for public consultation.
 Despite their earlier support for regulation, the Liberal–National coalition, now in opposition, voiced concerns that granting ACMA powers to regulate misinformation would endanger freedom of speech.
 There was also significant opposition to the bill from right-leaning media outlets, while experts voiced concerns about the design of the bill.
 The consultation on the legislation received 2418 public submissions and over 20,000 comments, many opposing the bill.
 In September 2024, a revised bill was introduced to parliament and immediately referred to the Senate Communications Legislation Committee, which conducted an inquiry into the bill.
 Despite including significant changes to better protect freedom of expression, the bill failed to gain sufficient support to pass through the Senate and was withdrawn by the government on 23 November.

 A well-known case of fabricated news in Australia happened in 2009 when a report, Deception detection across Australian populations, by a "Levitt Institute" was widely cited on news websites across the country, claiming that Sydney was the most naive city, despite the fact that the report itself contained a clue: amidst the mathematical gibberish, there was a statement: "These results were completely made up to be fictitious material through a process of modified truth and credibility nodes."

 Misuse of term

-The term fake news has at times been used to cast doubt upon credible negative news.
-Some countries have "fake news" laws that is essentially censorship on negative news.